What if I told you that you can make use of your free time to take up hobbies that make money?

 Not sure which camera to buy?
 Don’t get pressured into spending thousands of dollars on your first DSLR.

 Plenty of decent DSLRs for beginners go for $500 and below.
 Also, hold off on buying lens kits and other accessories until you’re comfortable handling your starter camera.

 If you’re not confident about the quality of your photos, there are plenty of books and online courses to learn the basics.
 Bear in mind, though, that actual practice is a more important factor in how good a photographer you’ll be.

-Stock photography is a good way to start earning some money on the side while you’re getting the hang of it.
+Stock photography is a good way to start earning some money on the side while you’re getting the hang of it and building your confidence (and your portfolio).
 Many bloggers, website designers, and small to medium business owners are on the market for fresh, relevant photos.

 You can also build your own website and sell your stock photos there so you get to keep 100% of the proceeds.

 If you’re confident in your photography skills and have social and business skills, you might want to start photographing weddings and other events.

 Event photography gigs pay more, but the expectations and responsibilities increase considerably.
 The good news is you don’t have to do this full time if you don’t want to; you ultimately decide which jobs to take.